-As with most projects of this type, statistics on performance are scarce due to poor recordkeeping on child sexual abuse cases prior to CVWP's inception.
-Still, even the limited data available from the three years of project operation attest to its success:
+As with most projects of this type, statistics on performance are scarce due to poor recordkeeping on child sexual abuse cases prior to inception of the Child Victim/ Witness Project.
+Still, even the limited data available from the first three years of project operation attest to its success:

-- The project's own caseload has increased nearly 54 percent, from 342 in 1977-78 to 525 in 1979.
-This suggests that the general public knows of the services available from CVWP and is willing to seek assistance. - The number of cases handled by the criminal justice system has also increased.
+- The project's caseload increased nearly 54 percent, from 342 in 1977-78 to 525 in 1979.
+This suggests that the general public knows of the services available from SAC and is willing to seek assistance. - The number of cases handled by the criminal justice system also increased.
 In fact, in the five months between November 1979 and April 1980, 81 child sexual abuse cases reached final disposition as compared with only 82 in all of 1978.
-CVWP's philosophy of securing treatment for the offender via criminal prosecution has been adopted by law enforcement officials, prosecutors, and CPS workers and is understood by families served by the project. - More than 80 percent of the convicted offenders are sentenced to probation on condition of treatment, usually at a facility identified by CVWP and recommended to the court by the prosecutor.
+SAC's philosophy of securing treatment for the offender via criminal prosecution has been adopted by law enforcement officials, prosecutors, and CPS workers and is understood by families served by the project. - More than 80 percent of the convicted offenders are sentenced to probation on condition of treatment, usually at a facility identified by SAC and recommended to the court by the prosecutor.

-sation or restitution, helping them complete forms and following their cases through the necessary channels.
+ed to witnesses in all felony cases and selected juvenile cases.
+WIS also assists victims eligible for compensation or restitution, helping them complete forms and following their cases through the necessary channels.

-A small professional staff, supplemented by volunteers, assists witteesses from the first hearing to disposition of their cases.
+A small professional staff, supplemented by volunteers, assists witnesses from the first hearing to disposition of their cases.
 Information on court processes and the role of witnesses is mailed to witnesses along with their appearance notification letters from the State's Attorney's Office.
-If notification letters are returned undelivered.
-WIS attempts to locate the witness' correct address.
+If notification letters are returned undelivered, WIS attempts to locate the witness' correct address.

-Witnesses are telephoned a day or two before their appearance to remind them of the time and place of the hearing.
-These telephone contacts allow WIS to inform prosecutors about those witnesses who will probably not appear.
+Witnesses are telephoned two days before their appearance to remind them of the time and place of the hearing.
+These telephone contacts allow WIS to inform prosecutors about those witnesses who probably will not appear.
 Thus, prosecutors can avoid spending valuable time on cases that will most likely be dismissed for lack of witnesses.

-On court days with typically heavy caseloads, a volunteer witness aide is present outside the courtroom to answer witness questions and to inform prosecutors that their witnesses are present.
-If witnesses do not appear in court, WIS sends a letter notifying them of the case disposition.
+A volunteer witness aide is present outside the courtroom to answer witness questions and to inform prosecutors that their witnesses are present.
+If witnesses do not appear in court, WIS contacts them to learn the reason for their absence, a critical service if the witness has been intimidated.
+WIS also prepares a Victim Impact Statement to assist the judge in sentencing decisions.
+When a case is concluded, WIS sends a letter to all victims and witnesses notifying them of the disposition.

 To improve the chances that witnesses will appear in court, WIS has enlisted the cooperation of area businesses.
 More than 100 of Peoria's employers have signed agreements allowing their employees to appear as witnesses with no loss in pay.
-Nearly onehalf of the area's work force is now covered by the agreement.
+Nearly one-half of the area's work force is now covered by the agreement.